Friday, 26 April 2013

 So there you have it, a little look into how the world was introduced to a very unique comic, one that would be a hit but would ultimately be a victim of its own success.
 Not through anything it did, but through those who didn't wish little Johnny and little Jemima reading about bare bums and plops.
 You know the type - people who'll take offence on behalf of others, when others aren't actually offended.
 Some parents didn't like Oink! but then again they didn't have a clue what children actually wanted, or indeed what they did joke about with their friends when their parents weren't looking.
 WHSmith even famously placed the comic on the top shelves out of the children's way after the Royal Family were the subject of a joke or six and also after a strip we'll see in an upcoming issue.

 I was lucky, my parents found it hilarious and had no problem buying it for me every fortnight.
 It's held a special place in the hearts and humour glands of all who read it, and the fact it lasted as long as it did is a testament to the success in its concept and its execution.
-Here's to reliving Oink! all over again.
+Here's to reliving Oink! all over again from the very beginning.